alkampfergit/personal-blog/codewrecks/content/post/old/2009/04/multithread-testing.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/04/image-thumb2.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/04/image2.png)

 To make this possible you should structure the sut in such a way that it is possible for the test to know when all the asynchronous operations are completed.
-In my example this is straightforward, because the sut signals to the caller the return value of the action, when you have â€œfire and forget actionsâ€ where there is no notification sent to the caller, implementing this pattern can be a little more complicated.
+In my example this is straightforward, because the sut signals to the caller the return value of the action, when you have *fire and forget actions* where there is no notification sent to the caller, implementing this pattern can be a little more complicated.

 Alk.